There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 Yes, you’ll notice some slight differences between the business models.

-But ultimately, the funnel can still be broken down into the three stages I just discussed.
+But ultimately, the funnel can still be broken down into the three stages we just discussed.

 2. Create a customer journey map